openblockchains/austrian-blockchain-whitepapers/README.md

 > even if the landscape is optimistic.
 [To the moon!
 Thanks for your money and hodling the bag!]

 ### Q: How do Bitcoins differ from Austrian ICO tokens?
-10-Year-Lottery vs Get-Rich-Quick-Cash-Grab-Token-Sales
+20-Year-Lottery vs Get-Rich-Quick-Cash-Grab-Token-Sales

 CryptoCurrency (Bitcoin Accepted Here) vs Austrian App "Platform" Tokens

 Bitcoins get "mined" with every new block every ten minutes.
 You CANNOT buy newly minted bitcoins.
-The bitcoin "lottery" gives away FREE bitcoins to the lucky winner / number every ten minutes with every block added for the next TEN YEARS.
+The bitcoin "lottery" gives away FREE bitcoins to the lucky winner / number every ten minutes with every block added for the next TWENTY YEARS.

 Why a lottery?
 A random (secure) lottery - using the famous proof-of-work hashing crypto "puzzle" - is the fairest distribution between all network nodes / peers / players.